-Performance outcomes Acceptable outcomes 50 per cent of the predominant (2) remove non-fodder species beyond that needed to provide access for canopy cover of the vegetation over harvesting, or each 300 by 300 metre (9 hectare) (3) involve mechanical clearing within 50 metres of a scarp or an area of area when selective harvesting or instability, in the following regional ecosystems 6.7.1, 6.7.6, 6.7.14, narrow strip harvesting 6.7.15, 6.7.16, 11.7.1, 11.7.2 and 11.7.5. (b) 55 per cent of the predominant OR canopy cover of the vegetation over each 300 by 300 metre (9 hectare) A09.2 Strip harvesting or block harvesting only occurs in regional ecosystems listed in Table 8. area when block harvesting or wide strip harvesting AND (2) maintain the range of species of the AO9.3 Block harvesting: regional ecosystem at the locality.
-(1) is limited to the harvesting area and width of retained vegetation listed in Table 10 (2) retains non-fodder species with height of 4 metres or more within the harvested area (3) does not occur in fodder regional ecosystems that are less than 10 hectares in area or 500 metres in width (4) tracks between blocks are limited to a width of 10 metres. ΩR A09.4 Wide strip harvesting: (1) occurs where the harvested strip is 70-135 metres in width (1) retains a minimum of 165 metres wide strip of retained vegetation on either side of the cleared strip (2) only occurs for a 800 metre length with the retention of a 200 metre wide patch of vegetation at the end of each length (3) does not occur in fodder regional ecosystems that are less than 10 hectares in area or 500 metres in width.
-OR A09.5 Narrow strip harvesting: (1) occurs where the harvested strip is 20 to 50 metres in width (2) retains vegetation on either side of the strip a width at least equal to the width of the harvested strip (3) does not occur in fodder regional ecosystems listed in Tables 8 and 9 that are less than 10 hectares in area or 500 metres in width.
-Essential habitat PO10 Maintain the current extent of essential AO10.1 Fodder harvesting does not occur in essential habitat. habitat.
+Performance outcomes Acceptable outcomes Performance outcomes (a) 50 per cent of the predominant canopy cover of the vegetation over each 300 by 300 metre (9 hectare) area when selective harvesting or narrow strip harvesting (b) 55 per cent of the predominant canopy cover of the vegetation over each 300 by 300 metre (9 hectare) area when block harvesting or wide strip harvesting (2) maintain the range of species of the regional ecosystem at the locality.
+Acceptable outcomes (2) remove non-fodder species beyond that needed to provide access for harvesting, or (3) involve mechanical clearing within 50 metres of a scarp or an area of instability, in the following regional ecosystems 6.7.1, 6.7.6, 6.7.14, 6.7.15, 6.7.16, 11.7.1, 11.7.2 and 11.7.5.
+OR AO9.2 Strip harvesting or block harvesting only occurs in regional ecosystems listed in Table 8.
+AND AO9.3 Block harvesting: is limited to the harvesting area and width of retained vegetation listed in Table 10 retains non-fodder species with height of 4 metres or more within the harvested area does not occur in fodder regional ecosystems that are less than 10 hectares in area or 500 metres in width tracks between blocks are limited to a width of 10 metres.
+OR AO9.4 Wide strip harvesting: occurs where the harvested strip is 70-135 metres in width retains a minimum of 165 metres wide strip of retained vegetation on either side of the cleared strip only occurs for a 800 metre length with the retention of a 200 metre widt patch of vegetation at the end of each length does not occur in fodder regional ecosystems that are less than 10 hectares in area or 500 metres in width the retention of a 200 metre widt patch of vegetation at the end of each length does not occur in fodder regional ecosystems that are less than 10 hectares in area or 500 metres in width.
+OR AO9.5 Narrow strip harvesting: occurs where the harvested strip is 20 to 50 metres in width retains vegetation on either side of the strip a width at least equal to the width of the harvested strip does not occur in fodder regional ecosystems listed in Tables 8 and 9 Essential habitat that are less than 10 hectares in area or 500 metres in width.
+PO10 Maintain the current extent of essential habitat .
+AO10.1 Fodder harvesting does not occur in essential habitat.
 OR AO10.2 Clearing in essential habitat does not exceed the width or area prescribed in Table 1.
 OR AO10.3 Where it can be demonstrated that the clearing cannot be avoided, and the extent of clearing has been minimised an environmental offset is provided for clearing of essential habitat.
 Editor's note: Refer to Appendix A: Policy for vegetation management offsets of the code for guidance regarding the provision of an environmental offset.
-Fodder species PO11 Fodder harvesting consists predominantly AO11.1 Fodder harvesting consists predominantly of fodder species and only of fodder species. occurs in the regional ecosystems listed in Tables 8 or 9.
+Fodder species code for guidance regarding the provision of an environmental offset .
+Fodder species PO11 Fodder harvesting consists predominantly of fodder species .
+AO11.1 Fodder harvesting consists predominantly of fodder species and only occurs in the regional ecosystems listed in Tables 8 or 9.